Secondary bone tumours may be treated with surgery. You may have surgery:

 Sometimes an x-ray shows that a secondary cancer has weakened a long bone such as the thigh bone (femur) or upper arm bone (humerus).
-If there’s a risk of the bone breaking, you may need an operation to strengthen it and prevent it from breaking.
+If there is a risk of the bone breaking, your surgeon may suggest an operation to help strengthen it.
 Whether an operation is suitable for you will depend on:

 The operation is usually done under a general anaesthetic.
 The surgeon puts a metal rod down the middle of the weakened bone or fixes a metal plate on the outside of the bone.
 This secures and strengthens the bone, holding it firmly so it won’t break.
 The rods or plates stay in permanently.

 A type of plastic bone cement is sometimes used to strengthen large areas of bone damage.

 How long you have to stay in hospital afterwards depends on what operation you have and how well you are.
 If you have surgery to the upper limbs, you usually stay in hospital for up to three days.
 For surgery to the lower limbs, you may need to stay in hospital for between five to seven days.
 You will see a physiotherapist who will give you exercises to do.
 Radiotherapy is often given after an operation to help strengthen a bone.

 Sometimes the secondary bone cancer causes the bone to crack or break (fracture) before a strengthening operation can be done.
 If this happens, it may still be possible to mend the bone.
 Your doctor or specialist nurse will discuss this with you.